 Introduction to R

-R is a powerful and versatile open-source programming language and software environment that supports data analysis, data visualization, statistical computing, machine learning, and geospatial analysis.
+R is a powerful and versatile open source programming language and software environment that supports statistical analysis, data science, and data visualisation.
 We make extensive use of R throughout ca. 95% of the data processing and analysis that we undertake in TESS Lab.
-This page signposts useful resources for using R, at introductory, intermediate, and advanced levels.
+This page signposts useful resources for using R, at (relatively) introductory, intermediate, and advanced levels.
+See the related webpages for geospatial and remote sensing analysis in R and data sources.

 Why R?

-- R is free and open-source software, so workflows and skills developed in R can be reused across projects irrespective of research or commercial applications (unlike tools like ArcPro or Google Earth Engine that have more restrictive licensing).
+- R is free and open source, allowing workflows and technical skills developed in R to be reused across projects in both research and commercial contexts (This contrasts with proprietary platforms such as ArcGIS Pro or Google Earth Engine, which operate under more restrictive licensing models).

 - Most of the time when reading csv files you’ll usually want to use read_csv rather than the older read.csv command.